jtint24/set-theory/README.md

  `unionWith(Set a)` | Set | Gives a set with all the elements of either of the two sets.
  `intersectionWith(Set a)` | Set | Gives a set containing all the elements that are in both of the two sets.
  `differenceWith(Set a)` | Set | Gives a set containing all the elements of the receiver that are not in the argument.
- `productWith(Set a)` | Set | Gives the cartesian product of the two sets, that is, a set containing ordered pairs where the domain of the points is the receiver, and the range of them is the argument.
+ `productWith(Set a)` | Set | Gives the Cartesian product of the two sets, that is, a set containing ordered pairs where the domain of the points is the receiver, and the range of them is the argument.
  `complement()` | Set | Gives a set containing exclusively all the elements not in the original set.
  `powerSet()` | Set | Gives a set containing all the subsets of the original set.
  `contains(T e)` | boolean | Tests whether the set contains the argument.